jnu/eplfantasy/README.md

 The views and conclusions contained in the software and documentation are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of the FreeBSD Project.

+See 3rd party libraries for their own licenses, which may differ from this one.